Haiiah/gonzmg88.github.io/_posts/2017-10-24-NystromRBFNN.md

 <div id="mil_hidden" class="input_hidden" markdown="1">

-The easiest way to prove the equivalence between both methods (which is used in <a href="http://www.gaussianprocess.org/gpml/" target="blank"> [Rassmusen and Williams book]</a> Chapter 8 section 6.1.) is to rely on the <strong>matrix inversion lemma</strong> which states:
+The easiest way to prove the equivalence between both methods (which is used in <a href="http://www.gaussianprocess.org/gpml/" target="_blank"> [Rassmusen and Williams book]</a> Chapter 8 section 6.1.) is to rely on the <strong>matrix inversion lemma</strong> which states:

 $$
  \Big(Z + UWV^t\Big)^{-1} = Z^{-1} -Z^{-1} U\Big(W^{-1} + V^tZ^{-1}U\Big)^{-1}V^tZ^{-1}